Nikon D5500 vs Olympus E-PL8

 Body comparison: Nikon D5500 vs Olympus E-PL8

 The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Olympus E-PL8.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-PL8 is considerably smaller (36 percent) than the Nikon D5500.
 Moreover, the E-PL8 is markedly lighter (15 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the E-PL8 are weather-sealed.